Offline Mapping

 Bulk Downloading

-When it comes to bulk downloading, this is much more complex than Caching, especially for regions that are a non-rectangular shape.
+Bulk downloading is more complex than Caching, especially for regions that are a non-rectangular shape.
 Implementing this can be very time consuming and prone to issues.

 The community maintained plugin 'flutter_map_tile_caching' includes advanced bulk downloading functionality, of multiple different region shapes, and other functionality.
 It is however GPL licensed.
 To help choose whether FMTC or DIY is more appropriate for your use case, please see: